Prinzhorn/skrollr/README.md

 ### What you need in order to support mobile browsers

 Starting with skrollr 0.6.0 there's just one thing you need to do: Include an element on your page with the id `skrollr-body`.
 That's the element we move in order to fake scrolling.
-The only case were you don't need a `#skrollr-body` is when using `position:fixed` exlusively.
+The only case where you don't need a `#skrollr-body` is when using `position:fixed` exclusively.
 In fact the skrollr website doesn't include a `#skrollr-body` element.
 If you need both fixed and non-fixed (i.e. static) elements, put the static ones inside the `#skrollr-body` element.

 Or to put it differently: On mobile the `skrollr-body` element is moved using CSS transforms.
 You can't have `position:fixed` or `background-attachment:fixed` inside elements which use CSS transforms as per CSS spec (http://meyerweb.com/eric/thoughts/2011/09/12/un-fixing-fixed-elements-with-css-transforms/).
 That's why those elements need to be **outside** of the `skrollr-body` element.